karthagokul/sentimeter/README.md

 # Sentimeter
 ![Alt text](https://github.com/karthagokul/sentimeter/blob/main/logo.png?raw=true  "Logo")

+The module is published in pypi (https://pypi.org/project/sentimeter/) . you can install it via

+    pip install sentimeter

+## Introduction
 Sentimeter is all about identifiying the sentiments from a source .
 The source can be a text / audio .
-Below are some of the built in modules shipping along with the package
+Below are some of the built in modules shipping along with the package .

 ### Audio Module
 Process the Emotions in a given audio file.
 Currently it supports only wav file .
 In future we will add more formats